babraham123/homelab/docs/guides/pve1.md

-# Host setup for Debian VMs running containers
+# PVE1 setup specific for hosting secsvcs
 Initial setup for the primary VM host, PVE1.
-Handles the self signed CA and other certificates, secrets management, notifications and VM management services (these can also run on PVE2).
+Handles the self signed CA and other certificates, secrets management, notifications and VM management services.

 - Make sure that [Proxmox setup](./proxmox.md) has been completed.
-- Create the secsvcs (on pve1) and websvcs (on pve2) VMs with the desired resources and devices attached. secsvcs holds a select group of services that have higher security and uptime requirements. websvcs runs the rest of the web apps on a beefier machine.
+- Create the secsvcs VM with the desired resources and devices attached. secsvcs holds a select group of services that have higher security and uptime requirements.
 All services are containerized.
-- The rest of these steps only apply to pve1 (ie the master host).
-It is the source of all user initiated actions, such as updating service configs or refreshing TLS certs.
+- PVE1 is the location of all user initiated actions, such as updating service configs or refreshing TLS certs.

 ## Configs
 - Get access